jaca230/RP_pico_W_board_interface/README.md

 - **control_interface.py**: Acts as the communication interface, handling commands sent to the board and processing responses.
 - **hardware_manager.py**: Manages the hardware components, such as GPIO pins and PWM control.
 - **network_manager.py**: Handles Wi-Fi connectivity and saves connection details.
-- **deprecated/**: Contains older versions of some modules and configurations, which are now deprecated.

 ## Features